sethtroisi/gmp-ecm/build.vc9/readme.txt

 GMP or MPIR.
 MPIR has a fully integrated Visual Studio build system for Windows but GMP does not.

-The VC++ build of ECM-GMP now defaults to MPIR but the property sheet mp_lib.vsprops can be edited to set the macro mp_lib to 'gmp' instead of 'mpir' to build ECM using GMP.
+The VC++ build of GMP-ECM now defaults to MPIR but the property sheet mp_lib.vsprops can be edited to set the macro mp_lib to 'gmp' instead of 'mpir' to build ECM using GMP.